dalezak/turbo-ios-base/README.md

 Now the app tabs and navbar buttons should appear according to the `protected` property if the user is authenticated or not.
 Your navbar buttons can either visit a page or trigger javascript on your server.

 The best part is you shouldn't need to write any Swift code, so you can focus on your backend Rails application.
-This is something I've dreamt about every since I first started using Rails, and it's now possible thanks to [Turbo-iOS](https://github.com/hotwired/turbo-ios)!
+This is something I've dreamt about ever since I first started using Rails, and it's now possible thanks to [Turbo-iOS](https://github.com/hotwired/turbo-ios)!

 If you find this project useful or have suggestions on improvements, _please let me know!_